The Hunt for Eco Friendly Fabric

 Excellent opportunities to learn and connect with others about sustainable and fair fashion - Fashion Revolution

 The hunt for eco-friendly fabric is rarely straightforward, and always involves weighing different considerations.
 This statement from Common Objectives really rings true:

 "80% of a product’s environmental footprint is decided at the design stage"

-Our solution so far has been to add vintage scarves to our range and to source locally from markets minimise the environmental footprint in terms of travel miles and to phase out the synthetics we use in our wraps.
-We're delighted we have now found eco-friendly satin ribbons.
-Behind the scenes we are working hard to achieve our nirvana - a totally zero waste wrap.
+It is certainly true for us as we are re-thinking our design constantly (in the background).
+Our solution so far has been to add vintage scarves to our range and to source locally from markets minimise the environmental footprint in terms of travel miles.
+And to phase out the synthetics we use, such as satin, in our wraps.
+We're delighted we have now found eco-friendly satin ribbons!
+Behind the scenes we are working to achieve our nirvana - a totally zero waste wrap.